awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-sdk-csharp-ref-actions.md

 ### Parameters<a name="realtime-sdk-csharp-ref-actions-connect-parameter"></a>

 **endpoint**
-IP address of the game session to connect to\.
+DNS name or IP address of the game session to connect to\.
+The endpoint is specified in a `GameSession` object, which is returned in response to a client call to the *AWS SDK Amazon GameLift API* actions [StartGameSessionPlacement](https://docs.aws.amazon.com/gamelift/latest/apireference/API_StartGameSessionPlacement.html), [CreateGameSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateGameSession.html), or [DescribeGameSessions](https://docs.aws.amazon.com/gamelift/latest/apireference/API_SearchGameSessions.html)\.
+If the Realtime server is running on a fleet with a TLS certificate, you must use the DNS name\.
 Type: String
 Required: Yes